CS495org/495-website/README.md

 ## How to modify/extend software
 ### How to make changes to the softare
-- Website pages are dynamically linked to the back-end database, but can be modified with simple HTML/CSS under ```/website/templates/```.
+- Website pages are dynamically linked to the back-end database, but can be modified with simple HTML/CSS under [```website/templates```](website/templates).
 Therefore, any UI changes or additions can be directly edited in those HTML files.
 - To create any changes in the middleware logic, you'll need to write Django code.
-This will all be done inside the ```/website/``` directory, in different subdirectories based on function.
+This will all be done inside the [```website/```](ewbsite/) directory, in different subdirectories based on function.
-- A required python package can be added to the web container by first updating ```/website/requirements.txt``` with the desired requirement (e.g. django==5.0.2)
+- A required python package can be added to the web container by first updating [```website/requirements.txt```](website/requirements.txt) with the desired requirement (e.g. django==5.0.2)
-- Evironment variables can be added to the .env file (e.g. TWILIO_AUTH_TOKEN='1234'), and then passed through to a container using ```docker-compose.yml``` under environment (e.g. USER: ${POSTGRES_USER}).
+- Evironment variables can be added to the .env file (e.g. TWILIO_AUTH_TOKEN='1234'), and then passed through to a container using [```docker-compose.yml```](docker-compose.yml) under environment (e.g. USER: ${POSTGRES_USER}).
 This allows any container to reference variables from the project's .env file, so secrets can be safely obscured from the repository
 - For a more in-depth description of the functionality or layout of any service, look at the README in the services top level directory.
-Each top level directory in this repo corresponds to a specific service in the compose.
+In the directory for their respective service, you will find the [database README](database/README.md), [nginx proxy README](proxy/README.md), and the [website README](website/README.md).
 The redis container is the only one that does not have its own top level directory, as no custom code or configuration was required beyond the YAML specification.

 ### Compiler, Languages, Build Management, Dependencies, and Automated Builds